Prioritized Semantic Learning for Zero-shot Instance Navigation: Conclusion

 \section{Conclusion}

-We present \sexyname, a zero-shot approach for instance navigation. \sexyname is built upon the open-vocabulary and cross-modal ability of CLIP, and targets addressing the limited semantic perceiving ability of the observation encoder in existing methods.
-Our method is composed of three different parts, including a \sexyname agent with a \spmlowername module to reason the semantic differences between the observation and goal, a \trainlowername strategy with clear semantic supervision to train the \sexyname agent, and a \inferlowername scheme to maintain the granularity level of the goal-semantic.
-We investigate how this agent acts when instructed to navigate to a specific object by extending the zero-shot object navigation task to a zero-shot instance navigation task in the widely-used HM3D environment. we find that most existing methods struggle in this task, while our \sexyname agent outperforms other approaches.
+We present \sexyname, a zero-shot approach for instance navigation. \sexyname is built upon the open-vocabulary and cross-modal ability of CLIP, and targets addressing the limited semantic perceiving ability of existing methods.
+Our method is composed of three different parts, including a \sexyname agent with a \spmlowername module to reason the semantic differences between the observation and goal, a \trainlowername strategy with clear semantic supervision to train the \sexyname agent, and a \inferlowername scheme to maintain the granularity of the goal-semantic.
+We investigate how this agent acts when instructed to navigate to a specific object by extending the zero-shot object navigation task to a zero-shot instance navigation task.
+We find that most existing methods struggle in this task, while our \sexyname agent outperforms other approaches.